 The state of Virginia provides a victim of domestic violence with special rental provisions for their protection.
 Including, the right to break their lease if they are confronting a domestic violence issue.

-Domestic conflict or violence in Virginia includes stalking, sexual abuse, family abuse, and criminal sexual assault.
+Domestic conflict victims in Virginia includes stalking, sexual abuse, family abuse, and criminal sexual assault.

-For the renter to break the lease, VA Code § 55-225.16 requires that they serve the landlord with a 30 days’ advance notice.
-The landlord may also require the tenant to provide them with a copy of the conviction order or order of protection.
+For the tenant to break the lease, VA Code § 55-225.16 requires that they serve the landlord with a 30 days’ advance notice.
+The landlord may also require the tenant to provide them with a copy of the conviction order or order of protection before breaking the lease.

 8. Mandatory Disclosures

-In Virginia, landlords are required to provide their tenants with certain information prior to the move in.
-The following are some of the mandatory disclosures:
+In Virginia, it is a landlord's duty to provide their tenants with certain information prior to the move in and lease signing.
+The following are some of the mandatory disclosures a rental property owner must make:

 • A landlord must let their tenant know if the unit has a defective drywall